-A. Retaliation.
+C. Retaliation

-The College prohibits retaliation against any person who reports sexual harassment, or sexual violence, assists someone making such a report, or participates in any manner in an investigation, hearing or resolution of a complaint under this Policy.
+The College prohibits retaliation against any person who reports Sexual Misconduct, assists someone making such a report, or participates in any manner in an investigation, hearing or resolution of a complaint under this Policy, including respondents and their witnesses.